hedzr/cmdr-cxx/README.md

 ### Snapshots

-`cmdr-cxx` print an evident, clear, and logical help-screen.
-Please proceed the more snapshots at [#1 - Gallery](https://github.com/hedzr/cmdr-cxx/issue/1).
+`cmdr-cxx` prints an evident, clear, and logical help-screen.
+Please proceed the more snapshots at [#1 - Gallery](https://github.com/hedzr/cmdr-cxx/issues/1).